How to use AI in HubSpot CRM: A practical guide for 2026

 The AI email writer is just as handy.
 It can draft a personalized follow-up email in seconds, pulling in context from the CRM so the rep can just review, tweak, and hit send.

 When it comes to customer service, HubSpot has some great native AI tools to get you started.
-But to deliver truly helpful support, your AI needs the full story, and that’s often where internal tools run into a wall.
+But to deliver truly helpful support, your AI can be even more effective when it has access to the full story across all your platforms.

 Starting with HubSpot's native service AI